swift502/EquimercConverter/README.md

 Features a fast GPU and a slower CPU conversion implementations:

-- The GPU version uses [moderngl](https://github.com/moderngl/moderngl) to transform the image using shaders and then saves it using Pillow.
+- The GPU version uses [moderngl](https://github.com/moderngl/moderngl) to transform the image using shaders and then saves it using Pillow
-- The CPU version simply uses [Pillow](https://github.com/python-pillow/Pillow) to modify every pixel individually.
+- The CPU version simply uses [Pillow](https://github.com/python-pillow/Pillow) to modify every pixel individually

 This project therefore contains working examples of Python and GLSL conversion code.
 Feel free to borrow them and translate them to your language/project.